TinyML: Machine Learning for Embedded System — Part I

 To build an ANN there are two factors to be consider:

-Input and output layers are already defined given that the project is a single-input (x
+Input and output layers are already defined given that the project is a single-input (x) single-output (y) problem.

 So, the problem here is how many hidden layers to use.